dustinpfister/blog_posts/_posts/lodash_sortby.md

 layout: post
 categories: lodash
 id: 223
-updated: 2018-07-13 13:46:39
+updated: 2018-07-13 19:31:46
-version: 1.2
+version: 1.3
 ---

 So I have come to find that I like the [lodash](https://lodash.com/) [\_.sortBy](https://lodash.com/docs/4.17.10#sortBy) method more so than the native Array.sort.
 Also it is worth pointing out that this is a collection method, so \_.sortBy is a more robust method that brings a bit more to the table.
-In this post I will be writing about sorting using the \_.sortBy method, and I will also be covering some vanilla js alternates as well.
+In this post I will be writing about sorting using the \_.sortBy method.

 <!-- more -->